6.1 Program enrolment

 6.4.4 Withdrawal without academic penalty

-- in the case of a professional experience or unit containing professional experience where the student can produce evidence that they have completed no more than one-third of the placement.
+- in the case of a professional experience or unit containing professional experience where the student can produce evidence that they have completed no more than two-thirds of the placement.

-22.214.171.124 On the advice of the relevant Course Coordinator, Professional Experience Coordinator or Clinical Coordinator, a student may be withdrawn from a professional experience or community engagement placement by the Head of School, or equivalent if the student:
+188.8.131.52 On the advice of the relevant Course Coordinator or Professional Experience Coordinator, a student may be withdrawn from a professional experience or community engagement placement by the Head of School, or equivalent if the student:

 - has not satisfactorily completed a course of studies or administrative requirement specified in the unit outline which constitute prerequisites for such a placement; or